Anwesha-code/size-dimensions-using-reference/README.md

-# Object Size Measurement  📏
+# Object Size Measurement
-> Turn your laptop webcam into a real-time digital ruler using an ID card as reference.
+Using your webcam to a real-time digital ruler using any ID card as a reference.

----

 ## How it works

-1. You place your **ID card on the left side** of the camera's view
+1. Place your **ID card on the left side** of the camera's view
 2. The script detects the card by its known aspect ratio (85.6 × 54 mm)
 3. It computes a **Pixels-Per-Millimetre (PPM)** ratio from the card's pixel width
 4. Every other shape in the frame is measured using that ratio
-5. Dimensions are overlaid live on the video feed
+5. Dimensions are shown live on the video feed

 ---